dibalokechanda/dibalokechanda.github.io/_posts/2023-08-16-joint-conditional-marginal-entropy-blog.md

 But there is a slight issue, we are considering one case at a time, either "Head" or "Tail".

 We need to consider both the case of "Head" and "Tail" at once.
 One naive approach would be to add both $H(Y|X=H)$ and $H(Y|X=T)$ to get $H(Y|X)$.
 Though it seems reasonable, the issue with this approach is we are discarding the probability associated with a specific random variable.
-The right approach is to take the weighted average of them.
+The right approach is to take the weighted average (expectation) of them.

 $$